Chords and fingerstyle arrangement

 Finally, the instrumental section has just two chords.

 | F | Bbadd9 | F | Fsus2 |

 Take the intermediate guitar course and get the TAB and full explanation of what’s happening in the video lesson.

 Playing in an open tuning

-To get going in the world of open tunings, start by changing only one or two strings.
-This will ensure you have a chance to know what’s going on on the fret board.
+If you feel this could be the way forward for you, start by changing only one or two strings.
+This will ensure you have a chance to know what’s happening on the fretboard.

-Saying that, once the open tuning bug has bitten, it might never let go!
+Once the open tuning bug has bitten, it might never let go!